-A day in the sun is fun and relaxing, but it's important to protect your skin and a sun hat with a large brim is a great way to do that!
-Make your own reversible sun hat with this free easy sewing pattern in two sizes.
+A day in the sun can be fun and relaxing, but it's important to protect your skin.
+And a sun hat with a large brim is a great way to do that.
+Make your own reversible sun hat with this free, easy sewing pattern that comes in two sizes.
 The style of this hat combines the large, 4-inch brim of a traditional beach hat with a hint of a bucket hat shape.
 Fusible interfacing gives it a soft structure that's neither too stiff nor too floppy.
 In just a few hours, even beginning sewers can make an easy hat and enjoy a sunny day.

 - 1/2 yard quilting cotton